darlinghq/darling/README.md

 ![Darling logo](http://darlinghq.org/img/darling250.png)

-Darling is a runtime environment for OS X applications.
+Darling is a runtime environment for macOS applications.

-Please note that no GUI applications are supported at the moment.
+Please note that most GUI applications will not run at the moment.

 ## Download